lowcodelounge/plain-vanilla-gh-pages/README.md

 1. Go to the `Settings` tab and scroll down to the `GitHub Pages` section.
 1. Set the `Source` to `main` and press `Save`.

-You'll see a URL who up, but the site takes a few minutes before it's actually live.
+You'll see a URL show up, but the site takes a few minutes before it's actually live.
+In the meantime, try creating a page.

 ### Creating your first page
 1. Go to the `Code` tab.
 1. Press the `Add File` button and select `Create new file`.
 1. Give the page a title, for example, `first-page.md`.
-(Note the lack of spaces and .md extension.)
+(Note the lack of spaces and the inclusion of the .md extension.)
 1. Add some content using [markdown](https://guides.github.com/features/mastering-markdown/) syntax.
 For example, you could start with a heading and paragraph like this:
 ```
 # First page